 In some instances, it was taking up to 30 minutes from shift start time for the entire shift team to become fully operational.
 When you consider there are 200 picker operatives, the impact was considerable.

-Matalan had also recently invested significant funds in faster finger scanners to replace the hand-helds, but with the prevailing issues in asset management, these finger scanners weren’t ready to be rolled out.
+Matalan had also invested significant funds in faster finger scanners to replace the hand-helds, but with the prevailing issues in asset management, these finger scanners weren’t ready to be rolled out.

 With full management buy-in, Cidori worked in partnership with Matalan on a shop floor led Business Improvement Techniques project, funded entirely through their Levy pot.
 The project focused on reducing the downtime needed to maintain, access and charge scanners at shift handover, as well as lessening the requirement for battery changes during shifts.